 The Pier House in Westward Ho! has a fantastic gluten free carvery, with gluten free gravy and lots to choose from.
 Brend Hotels in Barnstaple such as The Park Hotel or The Barnstaple Hotel also do a good gluten free carvery, with all the classic trimmings you could ask for.

 Gluten free coffee shops and cafes in North Devon

 There are so many coffee shops and cafes offering gluten free in North Devon, I’m not even sure where to start!
-Tea on the Green in Westward Ho! (pictured below) is my ultimate favourite for giant gluten free cakes, sandwiches, cream teas, nachos and jacket potatoes.
+Tea on the Green in Westward Ho! is my ultimate favourite for giant gluten free cakes, sandwiches, cream teas, nachos and jacket potatoes.
 Tea by the Taw and Queen Anne’s on The Strand in Barnstaple both offer gluten free options for lunches too.
 Treat Time (pictured above) does some gluten free cakes and an afternoon tea too.

 Block in Butchers Row, Barnstaple, is my absolute FAVOURITE lunch stop, with so many amazing gluten free options for lunch.
 Other good gluten free options in Barnstaple include Boston Tea Party and The Lemon Next To The Pie which both offer some yummy gluten free lunch options.
 Just down the road from Barnstaple you’ll find the beauty spot of Fremington Quay Cafe where they have a great range including gluten free breakfasts, sandwiches and cakes.